terra-money/docs/docs/validator/faq.md

 ## Becoming a Validator

-### How to become a validator?
+### How do I become a validator?

 Any participant in the network can signal their intent to become a validator by creating a validator and registering its validator profile.
 To do so, the candidate broadcasts a `create-validator` transaction, in which they must submit the following information:

 - **Validator's PubKey**: Validator operators can have different accounts for validating and holding liquid funds.
 The PubKey submitted must be associated with the private key with which the validator intends to sign _prevotes_ and _precommits_.

-- **Validator's Address**: `terravaloper-` address.
+- **Validator's Address**: A `terravaloper-` address.
 This is the address used to identify your validator publicly.
 The private key associated with this address is used to bond, unbond, and claim rewards.

 - **Validator's name** (also known as the **moniker**)